Botanical Name: Dendrobium species and hybrids

 To repot...or not.
 Fir bark medium breaks down after a couple years and needs replaced.
-The best time to repot your orchid is when new growth begins, shortly after blooming.
+The best time to repot your orchid is when new growth begins, shortly after it is done blooming.

 You'll find Dendrobium orchids for sale in the spring, when most are in bloom.
 However, their blooming time varies by species.
 D. chrysotoxum, shown above right, blooms from March to June.

 Origin: India, Asia, Australia, New Zealand, Pacific Islands

 Height: Species vary widely -- many range from 6-30 in (15-75 cm).
 Taller orchids may need staking.

 Light: Bright indirect light year-round.
 Some direct morning sun is fine.